segmentio/segment-docs/src/segment-app/iam/audit-trail.md

 ## Audit forwarding

-You can forward events in your workspace to supported sources which you have configured in the workspace.
+You can forward events in your workspace to supported sources that you have configured in the workspace.

 To forward Audit Trail events:

-1. Navigate to **Settings > Workspace Settings > Audit Forwarding**
+1. Navigate to **Settings > Workspace Settings > Audit Forwarding**.
-2. Select or Create an [event streams source](/docs/connections/sources/#event-streams-sources) to which you will forward workspace events
+2. Select or create an [event streams source](/docs/connections/sources/#event-streams-sources) to which you'll forward workspace events.
-3. Toggle the setting to **On** and click **Save Changes**
+3. Toggle the setting to **On** and click **Save Changes**.

-> info "Create a dedicated source for audit trail events"
+> info "Segment recommends creating a dedicated source for audit trail events"
-> It is more managable when all the audit trail events are forwarded to a dedicated source.
-In which case, we normally recommend the [HTTP API](/docs/connections/sources/catalog/libraries/server/http-api/) source.

-When you forward audit events to a supported source, Segment passes those events through its entire processing pipeline.
-This ensures that tracking plans, filters, and other features work with the audit events, and also ensures you can send those events to multiple downstream destinations.
+> Segment recommends forwarding all events to one instance of the [HTTP API](/docs/connections/sources/catalog/libraries/server/http-api/) source.
+Segment passes all forwarded events through its entire processing pipeline.
+This ensures that Tracking Plans, Filters, and other features work with the audit events, and also ensures you can send those events to multiple downstream destinations.